 "I just want to let you all know that you have essentially lost the segment of the market that put you on top.
 Not another dime will I give to this company.
 Black women are sharing this video in natural hair groups and we are not happy," one Facebook user wrote.

 Following the initial controversy, Shea Moisture shared a company statement with HelloBeautiful.com, writing that their black-owned family business does not take any of their community for granted.

-“When large conglomerates ignored women of color and simply marketed products to them vs. making products for them.
-We were there then – serving women who had historically been undeserved in the beauty industry – and that will never change,” the company wrote.
+“When large conglomerates ignored women of color and simply marketed products to them vs. making products for them, we were there then – serving women who had historically been underserved in the beauty industry – and that will never change,” the company wrote.

 Shea Moisture added that its new innovations are aimed at serving all women and not a chosen few.

-But the response wasn’t good enough for critics and the video’s controversy loomed through the weekend, leading the company to officially announce its removal.
+But the response wasn’t good enough for critics and controversy over the video loomed through the weekend, leading the company to officially announce its removal.

 “While this campaign included several different videos showing different ethnicities and hair types to demonstrate the breadth and depth of each individual’s hair journey, we must absolutely ensure moving forward that our community is well-represented in each one so that the women who have led this movement never feel that their hair journey is minimized in any way,” the company wrote.